XXV - Anamnesis

 Victor pondered this scenario.
 “I don’t know.
 Maybe it’ll be another case of you entrusting yourself with the safety of that quarter.”

 I frowned.
 “And now here I am and the bad guys just took it from me.”

 The expression on Victor’s face indicated he shared my sense of disappointment.
 He switched the subject.
 “There was a riot at Cranberry Mall?”

-“It was a gang thing that started it, the blacks, and the farmers.
+“It was a gang thing that started it.
+The blacks versus the farmers.
 They ended up not starting the fight.
 The crowd gathered around did.
-They went bat shit when the gangs backed off each other.
+They went bat shit crazy when the gangs backed off each other.
 You know where Subway is in the food court?”